Lockheed Martin F-35 Lightning II: Testing

-Flight tests revealed several serious deficiencies that required costly redesigns, caused delays, and resulted in several fleet-wide groundings.
+Flight tests revealed deficiencies that caused delays, costly redesigns, and several fleet-wide groundings.
 In 2011, the F-35C failed to catch the arresting wire in all eight landing tests; a redesigned tail hook was delivered two years later.
-By June 2009, many of the initial flight test targets had been accomplished but the program was behind schedule.
+By June 2009, many of the initial flight test targets had been accomplished, but the program was behind schedule.
 Software and mission systems were among the biggest sources of delays for the program, with sensor fusion proving especially challenging.
 In fatigue testing, the F-35B suffered several premature cracks, requiring a redesign of the structure.
-A third non-flying F-35B is currently planned to test the redesigned structure.
-The F-35B and C also had problems with the horizontal tails suffering heat damage from prolonged afterburner use.
-(Note: "Bubbling and blistering" of the horizontal tails and tail booms were observed once during flutter tests of the F-35B and C in late 2011; according to the program office, the problem has only occurred once despite numerous attempts to replicate it, and an improved spray-on coating has been implemented since as a mitigation measure.
+A third non-flying F-35B was planned to test the redesigned structure.
+Prolonged afterburner use was found to damage the horizontal tails of the F-35B and C. (Note: "Bubbling and blistering" of the horizontal tails and tail booms were observed once during flutter tests of the F-35B and C in late 2011; according to the program office, the problem has only occurred once despite numerous attempts to replicate it, and an improved spray-on coating has been implemented since as a mitigation measure.
 On 17 December 2019, the Pentagon program office closed the issue with no further actions planned, and instead is imposing a time limit on high-speed flight for the F-35B and C to reduce the risk of damaging the stealth coatings and antennas located on the back of the aircraft.)
 Early flight control laws had problems with "wing drop" (Note: Wing drop is an uncommanded roll that can occur during high-g transsonic maneuvering.) and also made the airplane sluggish, with high angles-of-attack tests in 2015 against an F-16 showing a lack of energy.